Best Known For

 Answer questions and see how you rank against other players.Play Now

-A graduate of Oberlin College, Barbara Seaman began making waves in 1960s with her reporting on medical issues, such as birth control.
-She wrote for several magazines and newspapers, including Ladies’ Home Journal and Family Circle.
-Seaman worked to make sure that women got all of the information they needed to make informed decisions about their personal well being.
+A graduate of Oberlin College, Seaman began making waves in the 1960s with her reporting on medical issues, including birth control.
+She wrote for several magazines and newspapers, including Ladies' Home Journal and Family Circle.
+Seaman worked to make sure that women got all of the information they needed to make informed decisions about their personal well-being.

-The Doctors’ Case Against the Pill (1969), explored the possible dangerous side effects of taking high-dose estrogen birth control pills.
-Her work - along with the efforts of other health advocates - encouraged changes in birth control, leading to the creation of birth control with lower estrogen levels.
-She wrote about women’s sexuality in her second book, Free and Female (1972).
+Seaman's first book, The Doctors' Case Against the Pill (1969), explored the possibly dangerous side effects of taking high-dose estrogen birth control pills.
+Her work, along with the efforts of other health advocates, led to the creation of birth control with lower estrogen levels.
+Seaman wrote about women's sexuality in her second book, Free and Female (1972).

 profile name: Barbara Seaman profile occupation: